Fotowatikha/sc-sn-RNA-seq-Pre-Processing-Pipeline/README.md

 use-conda: true
 ```

-Then inside the pipeline folder, run:
+Dry-run first (as shown before).
+If everything is good to go, then inside the pipeline folder, run:

 ```sh
 nohup snakemake --profile SLURM --configfile config.yaml &